SpoonX/aurelia-form/README.md

     label: 'user.name'
   };

-  /* the schema is always an array */ let userSchema = [
+  /* the schema is an array containing the element definitions */ let userSchema = [
     nameAttribute,
     typeAttribute